nhsconnect/FHIR-CDS/pages/explore/api_guidance_response.md

  </tr>
 </table>

+### Result of the GuidanceResponse ###
+This carries the outcome of the triage journey.
+This element can contain up to three different concepts:
+*  A recommendation as to where the patient should go next; the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference a `ReferralRequest`.
+*  Care advice for the patient (or third party) on actions that can be performed now to either assist the patient, or to assist the triage process; the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference one or more `CarePlans`.
+*  A recommendation to redirect to a different `ServiceDefinition`; the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference an `ActivityDefinition`.

+### Status of the GuidanceResponse ###

 #### Status of success ####
 This means that the result is ready.
 The CDSS has all information possible for the `ServiceDefinition` to which the `GuidanceResponse` is responding and has provided a result.
 The `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource.
-Depending on the outcome, the `RequestGroup` will reference either a `ReferralRequest` or one or more `CarePlans`.
+If the CDSS is recommending a referral to another service, the `RequestGroup` will reference a `ReferralRequest` with a `status` of active.
+If the CDSS is recommending care advice for a patient, the `RequestGroup` will reference a `CarePlan` with a `status` of active.
-Alternatively, `RequestGroup` will reference an `ActivityDefinition` carrying a recommendation to redirect to a different `ServiceDefinition`, as the current cycle of Clinical Decision Support has completed.
+Alternatively, `RequestGroup` will reference one `ActivityDefinition` with a `status` of active which carries a recommendation to redirect to a different `ServiceDefinition`, as the current cycle of Clinical Decision Support has completed.

 #### Status of data-requested ####
 This means that the CDSS has sufficient information to render a result, but additional information will provide a better result.
 The `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource.
-The `RequestGroup` will reference a `ReferralRequest` in draft status.
+If the CDSS is recommending an interim or initial recommendation relating to a referral to another service, the `RequestGroup` will reference a `ReferralRequest` in draft status.
+If the CDSS is recommending an interim or initial recommendation relating to care advice for the patient, the `RequestGroup` will reference a `CarePlan` in draft status.
 The `dataRequirement` element in `GuidanceResponse` MUST be populated with at least one `Questionnaire`.

 #### Status of data-required ####
 This means that the CDSS has insufficient information to render an outcome.
-The `result` element in `GuidanceResponse` MAY be populated with a `RequestGroup`, for example referencing a `CarePlan` or `ReferralRequest`.
+The `result` element in `GuidanceResponse` MAY be populated with a `RequestGroup`, for example referencing one or more `CarePlan`s or one `ReferralRequest`.
 The `dataRequirement` element in `GuidanceResponse` MUST be populated with at least one `Questionnaire`.

-### Result of the GuidanceResponse ###
-This carries the outcome of the triage journey.
-This element can contain up to three different concepts:
-*  A recommendation as to where the patient should go next; the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference a `ReferralRequest`.
-*  Care advice for the patient (or third party) on actions that can be performed now to either assist the patient, or to assist the triage process; the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference one or more `CarePlans`.
-*  A recommendation to redirect to a different `ServiceDefinition`; the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference an `ActivityDefinition`.